 - records of follow-up attempts and results

-Program regulations also require LEAs to maintain a description of their verification activities.
+Program regulations also require SFAs to maintain a description of their verification activities.

 - the total number of applications on file as of October 1